poolup-devs/poolup_backend/README.md

 ---

-### Get list of usernames to review
+### Get list of users to review

 GET request

-- Get a list of usernames that the currently logged in user can leave reviews by specifying a rideId
+- Get a list of users that the currently logged in user can leave reviews by specifying a rideId
 - For example:
-    - If a user was a driver in the ride, the request will return the usernames of each of his/her passengers
+    - If a user was a driver in the ride, the request will return each of his/her passengers's user documents
-    - If a user was a passenger in the ride, the request will return the username of the driver
+    - If a user was a passenger in the ride, the request will return the driver's user document
-    - If a user has previously **declined** an opportunity to review a passenger, that passenger's username will not be returned.
+    - If a user has previously **declined** an opportunity to review a passenger, that passenger's user information will not be returned.
 After 7 days of being notified to leave a review, the user automatically declines to review a passenger if he has not reviewed yet.

 **params/body**